 But, there are little tips and tricks that will help you on your way to getting your dream body, even if you don’t have access to a gym, weights, or any type of equipment at all.
 This is where the third frame of thinking comes into play.
 Making use of your own bodyweight to come up with your perfect at home routine.

 Full Body Exercise vs Muscle Specific Exercise

 Everyone and anyone who has ever lost weight, lifted, or trained another person (or yourself) knows that everyone and their mother will argue with you over what is best for the body.
 Whether it be lifting routines, dieting preferences, or even what cardio is best!
 Everyone has their own opinion on what is best.

 Something that cannot be disputed is the fact that people who do not have access to a gym with equipment and weights will see far more results by way of full body exercises with bodyweight than no exercise at all!

-You work your: deltoids, triceps, biceps, pectoralis major, obliques, rectus abdominis, trapezius (lower), latissimus dorsi, hamstrings, quadriceps, hip adductors, and hip abductors.
+While performing mountain climbers, specifically, you will engaged 12 muscles which are your: deltoids, biceps, triceps, pectoralis major, obliques, rectus abdominals, lower trapezius, latissimus dorsi, quadriceps, hamstrings, hip adductors, hip abductors.